 Who loves to work up a sweat?
 And by working up, I mean exercising and in need of a post-workout smoothie.
 Yes, exercise, the good stuff that gets your heart rate going and makes you feel GOOD.
 That moment when my alarm clock goes off ridiculously early is ALWAYS outweighed by how good I feel after exercising and I can easily say I never regret it.
-Post-exercise nutrition is as important as the exercise itself and I recently wrote an article for the awesome Unit Nine on refuelling and created this unbelievably creamy and yummy Cacao Post-Workout Smoothie (I’m actually addicted!!).
+Post-exercise nutrition is as important as the exercise itself and I recently wrote an article for the awesome Unit Nine on refueling and created this unbelievably creamy and yummy Cacao Post-Workout Smoothie (I'm actually addicted!!).

 There are three key areas that are important to focus on after exercising.
 Restoring electrolytes and fluid (lost when we sweat), replenishing fuel that has been used during training and protein intake to help restoration and synthesis of muscle and you can read my full article here.
-This is the ultimate post-workout smoothie recipe that has got you covered for all three and if you need motivation to exercise, just know that this smoothie can be waiting for you when you finish.
-I promise you its good.
+This is the ultimate post-workout smoothie recipe that has got you covered for all three and if you need the motivation to exercise, just know that this smoothie can be waiting for you when you finish.
+I promise you it's good.